Improving Your CPAP Therapy

 CPAP masks are designed to have small intentional exhaust leaks so that you exhale CO2; this doesn’t affect your therapy compliance.

-If your CPAP mask was previously sealed well and is now starting to leak, then the cushion may be reaching the end of its life.
+If your CPAP mask previously sealed well and is now starting to leak, then the cushion may be reaching the end of its life.
 Through use, the silicone used in most CPAP masks loses strength and becomes sloppier and, therefore, less able to maintain a seal.

 Tightening the headgear can offset this to a degree, but eventually, this will not be sufficient.
 Replacing the cushion should solve that problem, though if the cushion alone is not replaceable, then a new CPAP mask would be required.